Two separate related objects.

 Primary Materials: Wood, Metal, Paper, Rubber

-On top of the box: Two handwritten words on a piece of tape: ON and OFF
+On top of the box, handwritten on a piece of fabric tape: ON and OFF

 On the front side of the box; A small black and gold sticker that says Department of Physiology, University of Toronto.